kamicane/simple-ftpd/README.md

 # simple-ftpd

-`simple-ftpd` is a simple event based ftp-server for node.js.
+`simple-ftpd` is a event based ftp-server for node.js.

 ## Features